Reticulate whipray: Distribution and habitat

 Bottom-dwelling in nature, the reticulate whipray is generally encountered over sandy flats near beaches, in lagoons, and around coral reefs, from the intertidal zone to offshore waters 50 m deep or more.
+These microhabitats (intertidal sand flats, shallow subtidal sand flats and seagrass beds) are found to be shifted in use between warm and cold seasons.
 In Shark Bay, it frequents intertidal sand flats during the warm season, and shifts to slightly deeper seagrass patches in the cold season.
 This species is tolerant of low salinities and has been known to enter estuaries and mangrove swamps, though records from fresh water in Southeast Asia are unverified and may represent misidentifications.
 Its preferred water temperatures are 23–26 C.

 Biology and ecology

 During the day, the reticulate whipray is generally inactive and spends much time resting motionless on the sea floor, sometimes buried in sand.
 In Shark Bay, Western Australia, this ray can be found resting singly or in small groups in very shallow water during high tide.
+Life history in shallow, bright light conditions have evolved the ray's sight to specialize for photopic vision.
+These eyes contain a concentration of ganglion cells, cones and spatial resolving power that indicate color vision, elongated horizontal specialization of visual acuity.

-Its lateral line extends to the tip of its extremely long tail, giving it advance warning of approaching predators such as bottlenose dolphins (Tursiops aduncus) and hammerhead sharks (Sphyrna).
+A lateral line is present on the ray and extends to the tip of its extremely long tail, giving it advance warning of approaching predators such as bottlenose dolphins (Tursiops aduncus) and hammerhead sharks (Sphyrna).
+A few extremely rare encounters have documented dolphins being injured, even killed, from wounds caused from a Reticulate Whipray's barbs found inserted within porpoise's sides.
+These encounters are theorized to most likely occur in shallow shore feeding sites where Himantura uarnak tend to reside.
+Severity of reaction to barbule wounds is not considered to be correlated to the age or size of the whipray.
+As the whiprays age, there is a higher chance of losing the venom glands and the spine's protective sheath on the individual.
 The cowtail stingray (Pastinachus sephen) prefers to rest with the reticulate whipray over others of its own species, because the whiprays' longer tails grant them superior predator detection.
 These mixed-species groups often settle into a "rosette" with their tails pointing radially outward for maximum predator awareness.